deckyal/learnPython/README.md

 # learnPython

-My Minimum Requirements to adjust to Python Languages.
+[Tutorial] My Minimum Requirements to adjust to Python Languages.

+You can import the project using Eclipse.